 Now gently shake, shake, shake to remove most of the water.
 Then finish drying by lightly patting or loosely rolling your mint sprigs in a clean cloth or paper towel.

 This is a great way to keep newly harvested mint fresh for a day or two.
 Any longer than that, it'll quickly begin losing its garden-fresh flavor.

-Tip: If your sprigs start looking droopy, pop them - container, water, and all - into the fridge (not the freezer!).
-In no time at all, your mint should perk right up.
+Tip: If your sprigs start looking droopy, pop them - container, water and all - into the fridge (not the freezer!).
+In 15 minutes or so, your mint will perk right up.

 Hint: If you're going to leave your mint sprigs in water for more than a few hours, it's a good idea to remove all leaves that'll be sitting below water level.
 Otherwise, the submerged leaves will start to degrade, and the water will get all yucky smelly ick!

 If you want your mint to stay flavorful over an extended period, drying is definitely the way to go.
 Here are a few different ways to dry your mints, beginning with my favorite method ...

 Spread clean leaves in a single layer on the trays of your food dehydrator, leaving a little space between each leaf for air to circulate.